Story Worlds

 Nine years ago, Dresgar struck a deal with a bitterbite—a dreaded tradesman of magic and merchandise—for help in pursuing her family’s killer.
 Instead, she became chained to his bidding deep within the northern city of Waergradt, locked into a mission as likely to kill her as free her.
 The resulting fallout forced both her and the bitterbite to flee, but in separate directions, and Dresgar never looked back.

-Nine years seems long ago until Dresgar encounters a stranger with red knuckles, reminding her that blood justice runs deep in the north.
+Nine years seem long ago until Dresgar encounters a stranger with red knuckles, reminding her that blood justice runs deep in the north.
 Confronted by a history of violence and promises, she demands answers, yet isn’t prepared for her entire past to come knocking.

 Folk wisdom says that a bitterbite never forgets and should never be trusted, but circumstance can create strange bedfellows.
 In Dresgar’s case, a mutual appetite for revenge might make for the strangest ones yet.

 *Note: This novel has not been published.
-Only the excerpt is publicly available.